-If a trial period has been agreed, then the Town Clerk and the appropriate Line Manager will undertake this review.
-This is to ensure that the change in work pattern is working effectively and that there is no adverse impact on either the work of the Council or the efficient working of the team.
+If a trial period has been agreed, then the Business Manager and the appropriate Line Manager will undertake this review.
+This is to ensure that the change is working effectively and that there is no adverse impact on either the work of the Council or the efficient working of the team.
 If there appears to be a problem, the individual will be consulted before a decision is made to vary the working pattern further or revert to the original working arrangement.

-Frome Town Council Flexible Working Policy Version: August 2019
+Frome Town Council Flexible Working Policy

+Version: August 2019

-At the end of the review the Town Clerk will confirm in writing whether or not the change in working pattern will be made permanent.
-If it may not continue, notice will be given that the working pattern cannot be accommodated and will end on a specified date.
+At the end of the review the Business Manager will confirm in writing whether or not the change will be made permanent.
+If it may not continue, notice will be given that the flexible working arrangement cannot be accommodated and will end on a specified date.

-All flexible working will be reviewed periodically by management to ensure that the needs of the Council continue to be met.
+All flexible working will be reviewed initially after 6 months and then annually by management to ensure that the needs of the Council continue to be met.